Sunday, April 15, 2012

 1 unbelievably fun tip for memorizing anything (Hack Your Brain #2)

 Memory.
-Aside from using tools, such as Radian6, a strong memory makes all the difference for social media specialists looking to make friends online.
+Aside from using tools, such as Radian6, a strong memory makes all the difference for your getting work done efficiently and enjoying your life.

 Unfortunately, many people are intimidated by the idea of relying upon their minds, rather than committing their thoughts to paper.
 They don’t know how to do it, aside from the usual tips to break down items into abbreviated lists and so on.